myclabs/Work/README.md

 `Work` is a work queue library letting you run distributed tasks using a generic abstraction.

-It's intent is to be compatible with major work queue solutions (RabbitMQ, Gearman, …) while offering a high level abstraction.
+It's intent is to be compatible with major work queue solutions (RabbitMQ, Beanstalkd, …) while offering a high level abstraction.

 Current implementations: